Lillian1070/showcase_sql_7/README.md

 ### Step 2b: Create a Temporary Table `prev_time_diff`

-- Calculate time between repeated same-amount payments to the same merchant with the same card.
+- Using subtraction to calculate time between repeated same-amount payments to the same merchant with the same card.

 ```sql
 prev_time_diff AS (